Algorithm Design and Stronger Guarantees for the Improving Multi-Armed Bandits Problem: Preliminaries

-\begin{definition} We fix the instance and consider the loss on a fixed instance as a function of the algorithm.
-Since the algorithm arises from a parameterized family, the loss is now a function of the parameter vector.
-In particular, the {\em dual of the loss function} is given by: $l_T^{I}(\pmb{\alpha}) = \ell(I, \pmb{\alpha})\,.$ \end{definition}
+\begin{definition} A loss function $\ell: \mathcal{I} \times \mathcal{P} \rightarrow \mathbb{R}$ is {\em piecewise-$H$-bounded} if it is piecewise-constant and has a bounded range $[0, H]$.
+We fix the instance and consider the loss on a fixed instance as a function of the algorithm.
+Since the algorithm arises from a parameterized family, the loss is a function of the parameter vector.
+In particular, the {\em dual of the loss function} is given by: $l_T^{I}(\pmb{\alpha}) = \ell_T(I, \pmb{\alpha})\,.$ \end{definition}

 Finally, we formally define the problem we study.